 The whole process of assigning a case and getting the first appointment scheduled may involve several phone calls.
 The complexities of insurance and schedules make it difficult.
 But if we do the job well, then the likelihood of the client(s) actually attending that first session increases.

 The first session

-Attendance at that first appointment is so very important, because we know that if a client comes once, they will on average come for ten (10) sessions.
+Attendance at that first appointment is very important because we know that if a client comes once, they will come for ten (10) sessions.
 Succeeding here, then, sets up greater success for the practice down the road.

 - client intake forms,

 In our experience, the first phone call sets the tone.
 Everything else becomes tolerable if the phone call goes well.